What are the Best Treats for Cats and Dogs?

 The ultimate in tasty treats for cats, Applaws Puree is 100% natural with tasty salmon and no artificial flavours, colours or preservatives.

 Feline Natural cat treats are a nutritious, protein packed treat formulated with all natural, premium ingredients.
 All lamb is sourced from New Zealand.

 Occupying treats are great for keeping your pet amused, stimulated and out of mischief when they're alone.
 As an extra bonus, occupier treats also tend to be be great for your pet's teeth!

 For most dogs, the best treats to keep them occupied as long as possible are those that either contain bone, dried offcuts, or anything tough and chewy.
-Great examples include the Nature's Cuts range with items like Beef Ears and Goat Horn, or the range from Wag which contains popular items like Dear Antler.
+Great examples include the Nature's Cuts range with items like Beef Ears and Goat Horn, or the range from Ziwi Peak with items like Lamb Trachea and Deer Shank.

 Nature's Cuts is a trusted Australian brand that produces genuinely natural treats, free from any artificial additives.
 Their treats are even made right here in Australia from local ingredients.

 Treats are also available that can be placed within a toy to provide long lasting, entertaining fun.
 The range from Kong are designed to be stuffed with treats and keep your pet chewing for hours.